 Final Tips for Your Allotment Garden

 As mentioned before, it’s so important to keep the seasons in mind when thinking about what kind of plants to grow.
-Even in the unpredictable English weather, you’re still able to grow something in every season-even winter.

 In fact, some plants thrive more off the cold weather, so the wintertime is the perfect opportunity to grow things that you couldn’t in the summer.